KovalDaniil/myFirstWebsite/README.md

 # myFirstWebsite
-myFirstWebsite with html and css
+## myFirstWebsite made with html and css only